Sasino97/gta-cnr-wiki/crimguide/freemoney.md

-# Criminal Guide - Universal Basic Income
+# Criminal Guide - Unemployment Checks

 Remember who caught Capone?
 The IRS.
 Fortunately they don't know about your dirty cash yet and won't break down your door just today.
 At 12:00PM (Noon) each in-game day, you will recieve an unemployment check for the sum of $10,000, which will be sent to your bank account.